 - Social history

-While you’re with us, we’ll ask you to talk about only what you are comfortable sharing.
-We want you to be frank and open, while feeling safe and supported.
-If you wish to bring a friend or family member with you, you are welcome to do so.
+While you’re with us, we’ll ask you to talk only about what you are comfortable sharing.
+We want you to be frank and open while feeling safe and supported.
+You are welcome to bring a friend or family member with you.